 \section{Parameter posteriors for independent system calibrations}

 In Section~\ref{sec:system_calibrations} we show the posterior of the viscosity parameters for the independent Au-Au and d-Au calibrations in Fig.~\ref{fig_system_visc_post}.
-Here we show for completeness the marginalized posteriors for the remaining 12 parameters in Fig.~\ref{fig_systems_12_params}.
+Here in Fig.~\ref{fig_systems_12_params} we show additionally the posteriors for the remaining 12 parameters in marginalized form.